simoncozens/unicopedia-plus/README.md

 - As a convenience, the input field can be emptied using the <kbd>Clear</kbd> button.
 - *Component* and *fully-qualified* (*keyboard/palette*) emoji are presented in a standard way, while *non-fully-qualified* (*display/process*) emoji are shown in a distinctive muted (grayed out) style.
 - This feature deals with the 3,836 emoji defined in the **Emoji 12.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/12.0/emoji-test.txt) data file.
+- Use the <kbd>Results&nbsp;▾</kbd> pop-up menu to perform an action among: "Copy Results" or "Save Results...".

 <img src="screenshots/emoji-data-finder-filter-text.png" width="1080px" alt="Emoji Data Finder - Filter Text screenshot">